One of the most common questions we get asked here at Shell LiveWIRE is “where can I get funding for my business?”

 - Family or friends

-The Community Development Finance Association provides a handy list of organisations providing funding across the UK, whilst the National Enterprise Network website shows all the Local Enterprise Agencies that can help you raise funding or at least point you in the right direction.
+Responsible Finance provides a handy list of organisations providing funding across the UK, whilst the National Enterprise Network website shows all the Local Enterprise Agencies that can help you raise funding or at least point you in the right direction.

 Organisations like Business Gateway (Scotland), Business Wales, NIBusiness, and UnLtd can also provide access to funding, and don’t forget to contact your local authority too as most (if not all) will have an enterprise team whose role it is to help new businesses in the area, and may be aware of special incentives, rates or schemes to get you started.